tum-pbs/PhiFlow/documentation/data.md

 ## Managing the data

-Φ-*Flow*'s built-in [Database](../phi/data/data.py) class is the primary way to organize large quantities of data.
+Φ<sub>*Flow*</sub>'s built-in [Database](../phi/data/data.py) class is the primary way to organize large quantities of data.
 It supports on-the-fly loading of an arbitrary amount of scenes, organized into multiple datasets.

 Subclasses of [TFModel](../phi/tf/model.py) are supplied with an instance of database, referenced as `self.database`.
 This database is set up with a training and validation dataset.